 "When you compare home-price surges between early 2000s and now, this time income is static or lower in real terms," said Martin North, a Sydney-based principal at research agency Digital Finance Analytics, as quoted by The Australian Financial Review

-at rock bottom, the affordability is not extreme, but it can easily go very bad if rates normalise and add to that static or declining rents."
+"With interest rates at rock bottom, the affordability is not extreme, but it can easily go very bad if rates normalise and add to that static or declining rents."

 Meanwhile, Moody’s latest report released this week said Sydney households spent an average 35.1%of their income on mortgage repayments